Is Sprout Social one of the most polished social media management tools out there?

 CoSchedule’s Dashboard CoSchedule is another good tool for teams that focus more on content.
 It provides a single marketing calendar that includes projects, blogs, and email campaigns.

+Teams that wish to coordinate all marketing efforts in one location will see the highest return on investment with CoSchedule.
 However, you may require more training to use this tool, as compared to tools like Social Champ, Buffer, or Later, because the platform is more structured.

 Particularly for premium users, support is strong, and their educational materials are comprehensive.